braksator/webarchiver/README.md

 You may override some or all of these options at *options.minify*, your options will be merged into the defaults.
 You can set *options.minify* to false to disable minification.

+## Extra features

+The module contains some quick and dirty features disabled by default which I needed for practical purposes, so someone else might want them too.

+The option *options.disable* lets you pass in some tag names to which a *disable* attribute should be added, this is intended to disable form elements.

+The option *options.slugify* will convert filenames to more SEO friendly slugs based on the title tag.
+Additionally the option *options.slugifyIgnore* lets you pass in an array of strings to ignore from the title, it's common practice (although some argue it may hurt SEO) to remove words like: 'a', 'an', 'as', 'at', 'before', 'but', 'by', 'for', 'from', 'is', 'in', 'into', 'like', 'of', 'off', 'on', 'onto', 'per', 'since', 'than', 'the', 'this', 'that', 'to', 'up', and 'via', 'with'.
+More likely you'll want to use this to remove the title of your website from the filenames, e.g.
+`[' - mySite.com']`.

+The option *options.searchReplace* will let you perform custom replaces on text files.
+An example use is that if there are hardcoded links to your old site, or temporary site from which the static files were pulled from, which point to files that weren't downloaded, they can be nullified.
+E.g. You have links http://134.23.12.200/~tempsite/search.php which doesn't exist now so supply `{ find: ['http://134.23.12.200/~tempsite/'], replace: ['#'] }` and the link becomes
+#search.php which stops that link from going to a blank page.

+The features are all based on regex's, and along with minification the string changes are executed from the function `manipulations`.

 ## Why PHP?

 PHP is common, hosting is cheap, lots of people understand it, and syntactically it is quite succinct for our